Fundamentals of Banking Law

 Edward J. McAniff, Counsel, O’Melveny & Myers LLP, Los Angeles, Adjunct Professor, University of Oregon School of Law

-Karol K. Sparks, Partner, Barack Ferrazzano Kirschbaum & Nagelberg LLP, Chicago, Adjunct Professor, Boston University School of Law; former Chair of the Banking Law Committee of the American Bar Association
+Karol K. Sparks, Partner, Barack Ferrazzano Kirschbaum & Nagelberg LLP, Chicago, Lecturer in Law, Boston University School of Law; former Chair of the Banking Law Committee of the American Bar Association

-Up to 19 hours of MCLE credit is being offered, including at least one hour of ethics.
-The grant of MCLE credit is within the purview of the states, and no advance assurance can be given that credit will be granted in all cases.
-Berkeley Law certifies that this activity has been approved for 19 hours MCLE credit by the State Bar of California.
+Up to 19.5 hours of MCLE credit is being offered, including at least one hour of ethics.
+The grant of MCLE credit is within the purview of the states, and we will provide a certificate of attendance and other materials to use in seeking continuing education credits.
+Berkeley Law certifies that this activity has been approved for 19.5 hours MCLE credit by the State Bar of California.

 General Public – $1,300

 Government and Public Interest Employees, UC Berkeley School of Law Alumni – $1,300

 General Public – $1,500

 Refunds, minus $25 to cover administrative costs, are possible by September 16.
 No refunds will be given after this date.